dsahduke/hw0_physionet/Assignment 0 - Physionet and MIMIC-III.md

 ## How to get access: (Your homework)

 Follow the instructions located [**HERE**](https://mimic.physionet.org/gettingstarted/access/).
 If you have a question regarding this step, please don't hestitate to email us.
+For your username, please use yourNetID@duke.edu, e.g. myg3@duke.edu

 **PLEASE** make sure that you follow the steps located above as closely as possible.
 Here are things to watch out for when submitting your application: